Asiazk/Assembler-simulator/README.txt

-Final project in C programming course
+Final project in C programming course: Conversion of Assembly input files into binary code: replacing macros, planning memory allocation, and creating output files with special characters in 32-base format.

 3 pass assembler simulator in C.
 Pre-assembler: Reading .am file with Assembly commands, replacing macros and creating .as file.